Direction cosine: General meaning

 More generally, direction cosine refers to the cosine of the angle between any two vectors.
 They are useful for forming direction cosine matrices that express one set of orthonormal basis vectors in terms of another set, or for expressing a known vector in a different basis.
+Simply put, direction cosines provide an easy method of representing the direction of a vector in a Cartesian coordinate system.